CommonAccord/Site-Org/Doc/Adroit/Adroit_Employment_Agt_Terms.01.md

 20.5.0.sec=If the Employee gives the Employer notice of termination in order to commence work with a competitor of the Employer, or an entity otherwise competing with the Employer, the Employee must:

-20.5.1.sec=immediately upon giving notice disclose full details of this purpose so the Employer can take steps to protect its business and arrange a hand-over of the Position's duties (including clients, suppliers and business) to another employee (“Protective Measures”); and
+20.5.1.sec=immediately upon giving notice disclose full details of this purpose so the Employer can take steps to protect its business and arrange a hand-over of the Position's duties (including clients, suppliers and business) to another employee ("Protective Measures"); and

-20.5.2.sec=comply with any of the Employer’s direction issued to give effect to the Protective Measures.
+20.5.2.sec=comply with any of the Employer's direction issued to give effect to the Protective Measures.

 20.5.=[02/Bit/Ssec_02]

-20.6.sec=The Employee’s obligations in relation to the Protective Measures do not detract from the Employee's general obligation to immediately disclose any conflict of interest to the Employer.
+20.6.sec=The Employee's obligations in relation to the Protective Measures do not detract from the Employee's general obligation to immediately disclose any conflict of interest to the Employer.

 20.7.0.sec=The Employer may also terminate the Employment by either: